yunaremaia/itemprices-generator/README.md

 4. Run the program using the command `python item_price_generator.py`.
 5. Enter the start and end values of the range to generate item prices.
 6. Choose the location where you want to save the resulting JSON file.
-7. The configuration file will be generated with the item prices in the specified range.
+7. The configuration file will be generated with the "Market Average Value" in the specified item ids range.

 ## Requirements